Hadda Brooks: Career

 She resumed her recording career with the 1994 album Anytime, Anyplace, Anywhere for DRG.
 Virgin Records acquired the old Modern catalogue and, thanks to Brooks' new-found success, issued a compilation of her 1940s and 1950s recordings entitled That's My Desire.
 The label signed her to record three songs for the Christmas album Even Santa Gets the Blues, made more unusual by the fact she had releases on the same label 50 years apart.
 Time Was When (Virgin, 1996) included Al Viola (guitar), Eugene Wright (bass) and Richard Dodd (cello), and she wrote two of its songs: "You Go Your Way and I'll Go Crazy" and "Mama's Blues".
-She began playing at Johnny Depp's Viper Room, the Algonquin Hotel's Oak Room, and Michael's Pub in New York City, and such Hollywood clubs as Goldfinger's, the Vine St. Bar and Grill, and the Hollywood Roosevelt Cinegrill.
-She celebrated her 80th birthday in 1996 by performing two full shows at Depp's Viper Room.
+Concerts were held at Michael's Pub in New York City, and the Vine St. Bar and Grill.

 In 2007, a 72-minute documentary on Brooks's life, Queen of the Boogie, directed by Austin Young and Barry Pett, was presented at the Los Angeles Silver Lake Film Festival.

 Personal

-Jules Bihari gave her the recording name "Hadda Brooks".

-In 1940, Brooks married Earl "Shug" Morrison, of the Harlem Globetrotters, but was widowed within a year, and she never married again.
+In 1940, Brooks married Earl "Shug" Morrison, of the Harlem Globetrotters, but was widowed within a year and never re-married.

 Brooks died at the age of 86 at White Memorial Medical Center in Los Angeles after open-heart surgery.